 Applications of Globe Valve

-Globe valve can be used in a wide range of services; both low pressure and high pressure fluid services.
+Globe valves can be used in a wide range of services; both low-pressure and high-pressure fluid services.
 The typical applications of globe valves are:

 - Cooling water systems requiring flow regulation.

 - High-point vents and low-point drains.

 - Oil and Gas, Feedwater, chemical feed, Refinery, condenser air extraction, and extraction drain systems.

 - Boiler vents and drains, Steam services, main steam vents and drains, and heater drains.